daviderud/SDRPlusPlus/readme.md

 ## Binaries

-Get them from here: https://github.com/daviderud/SDRPlusPlus/releases/tag/nightly
+Get them from here: https://github.com/daviderud/SDRPlusPlus/releases/tag/nightly The binaries include the compiled bookmarks manager module.

 ## Compiling
 The bookmarks manager (https://github.com/darauble/bookmark_manager) is not included in the source code here.